US fugitive who faked death, skipped UK court date arrested

-A Rhode Island man who fled the U.S. and faked his death to evade prosecution for rape and financial fraud has been arrested after skipping his court date in Scotland, authorities said Thursday.
+A Rhode Island man who authorities say fled the U.S. and faked his death to evade prosecution for rape and financial fraud has been arrested after skipping his court date in Scotland, police said Thursday.

 Police Scotland said officers arrested Nicholas Alahverdian in the Woodlands area of Glasgow after a warrant was issued by the Edinburgh Sheriff Court earlier in the day.

-The 34-year-old, who has gone under a number of other aliases, is now due in court Friday.
+Prosecutors had sought to revoke Alahverdian’s bail and remand him to custody during a Thursday hearing, a request the court granted, Stuart Ritchie, a spokesperson for the Scottish Courts and Tribunals Service, said.
+The 34-year-old, who has gone under a number of other aliases, is due back in court Friday and a hearing on his extradition is expected at a later date, he said.

-A police spokesperson deferred other follow up questions to Scotland’s Crown Office, which oversees prosecutions, but a spokesperson for that agency declined to comment.
+Police and court spokespersons deferred other follow up questions to Scotland’s Crown Office, which oversees prosecutions, but a spokesperson for that agency declined to comment.
 Spokespersons for the Edinburgh Sheriff Court also didn’t return emails seeking comment.

-Utah County Attorney David Leavitt’s office, which has charged Alahverdian in connection with a 2008 rape in Utah, declined to comment on the extradition proceedings.
+Utah County Attorney David Leavitt’s office, which has charged Alahverdian in connection with a 2008 rape in Utah, confirmed Alahverdian’s arrest but said it wouldn’t be commenting on the extradition proceedings.

 “We again express our gratitude to the law enforcement agencies for their diligent efforts in this matter to bring this individual to justice,” he said in a statement.